 How do I organize important school files?

 The thought of organizing important school files shouldn’t be a pain.
 With our highly demanding roles as teachers, time is of the essence.
-Therefore, we should maintain organization in the classroom or in your home office to quickly find files that you need.
+Therefore, we should maintain organization in the classroom or in our home office to quickly find files that we need.

 Through your efficient organizational skills, you incredibly save time for other important tasks.
 Just imagine the time wasted if you dig documents for hours just looking for the anecdotal record of your students.